coreos/docs/google-compute-engine/index.md

 ## Etcd

-Automatic cluster setup isn't supported yet, but SOON...
+Automatic cluster setup is not supported yet, but is under active development.

 ## Using CoreOS